-SMACNA members, the industry's premier contractors.
+SMACNA's Associate Member program provides an opportunity for industry suppliers to build long-lasting relationships with SMACNA members, the industry's premier contractors.
 To learn more about becoming an Associate Member, visit smacna.org or contact Scott Groves at smacna@naylor.com.